openebs/website/website/src/blogs/how-to-deploy-jenkins-on-kubernetes-openebs.md

     ubuntu@ip-172–23–1–115:~$ kubectl describe svc jenkins-svc | grep NodePort:
      NodePort: <unset> 31705/TCP

-IP above is your private IP on AWS, can be used if you are accesing through another instance on AWS.
+IP above is your private IP on AWS, which can be used if you are accessing through another instance on AWS.
 To access it remotely, you also need to open that port on E2C instance’s security group.

-Go to the Network & Security -> Security Group settings in the left hand navigation Find the **Security Group** that your instance is apart of.
-Click on **Inbound Rules. **Click on **Edit** and **Add Rule** button.
+Go to the Network & Security -> Security Group settings in the left hand navigation Find the **Security Group** that your instance is a part of.
+Click on **Inbound Rules**.
+Click on **Edit** and **Add Rule** button.
 Then add HTTP (port 31705).
 Click **Save**.

 Now, combine your public IP and port number and open that in your browser.
-In my case it is [https://34.223.235.50:31705.](https://34.223.235.50:31705.)
+In my case, it is [https://34.223.235.50:31705.](https://34.223.235.50:31705.)

 Once you access the URL the Getting Started page is displayed.
 Follow the procedure below to setup Jenkins.